Thomas Kovachevich: Exhibitions and performances

-2000's to Present
+2000s to present

 In 2002, painted vacuumed-formed plastics were exhibited in a solo exhibition, Paper/Plastic/Paint at the Santa Monica Museum of Contemporary Art.
 Kovachevich exhibited painted Images of the plastics at Lightbox, LA in 2007.

 In 2008 at the Zentrum Paul Klee in Bern, Kovachevich installed Self Portrait, a paper installation of his own DNA in a group show, Genesis.
 Kovachevich originally exhibited Self Portrait in 1992 at the Curt Marcus Gallery in NY.

 In 2010 Kovachevich performed at midnight in Inchoative Listening + Centerless Portrayal, a day of performances curated by Jay Sanders at The Sculpture Center, Long Island City.